BhavdeepSethi/bhavdeepsethi.github.io/_posts/2014-12-11-moving-from-wordpress-to-github.markdown

 ---

 <p>
 So...the look and feel of the blog changed.
 For the good, I hope!
-Basically my GoDaddy webhosting expired and they deleted all the content that was hosted on it.
+Basically my GoDaddy web hosting expired and they deleted all the content that was hosted on it.
 Uh...yeah, I know.:/

 <p><em>Luckily</em>, I had enabled the SuperCache Plugin on WordPress.
 Along with the Backup to DropBox Plugin, I was able to retrieve some of the posts.
 I'm getting into the writing mode again and not to mention that a lot has happened in the past six months...so I decided to revive the blog.
 The fact that I had to get involved with WordPress and GoDaddy again had already kept me away from this task for so long. <br />